-The assembly of all the 150 members of the House of Representatives together is called the Plenary meeting or sitting.
-Plenary meetings are held in the Plenary Meeting Hall.
+The assembly of all the 150 members of the House of Representatives together is called the plenary sitting.
+Plenary meetings are held in the Plenary Hall.

 During meetings, MPs enter into debate with a Minister or State Secretary or with each other.
 Debates are held according to an established pattern.